 Best for: Users with multiple playlists or large music libraries who want a stable transfer and local processing on a professional desktop app.

-• Transfer to Apple Music, YouTube Music, TIDAL, Amazon Music, Deezer, and more
+Supported Platforms Spotify, Apple Music, Amazon Music, YouTube Music, TIDAL, Deezer, and more

-How to Transfer Spotify Playlist to Apple Music with PlaylistGo
+Tutorial: How to Transfer Spotify Playlists to Apple Music with PlaylistGo

 STEP 1